 'Jackals and Pigs: British Government Propaganda in WW2 Iraq' by Louis Allday, available at (https://louisallday.wordpress.com/2014/12/15/jackals-and-pigs-british-government-propaganda-in-ww2-iraq/) focuses on the use of similar fold-ins in Iraq in 1940/1.
 He states that 'A Foreign Office file from 1941 (FO 371/27101) held at the UK National Archives in Kew reveals a fascinating and surprising example of the type of propaganda material that the British Embassy disseminated during this period.
 The file contains two original copies of hand-outs that were distributed by the Embassy that initially appear to simply be two cartoons, one depicting four jackals and the other four pigs.
 However, once folded in a certain way, the animals come together to form caricature-like images of the faces of the Italian and German fascist leaders, Benito Mussolini and Adolf Hitler'

-The fold-in of Hitler is the familiar Fifth Pig design, that of Mussolini a variant using jackals instead of pigs.
+The fold-in of Hitler is the familiar Fifth Pig design, that of Mussolini a variant where the final face is composed of parts of jackals rather than pigs.

 According to the website of the Imperial War Museum (http://www.iwm.org.uk/collections/item/object/1030001574) a redrawn Fifth Pig fold-in was in circulation in February 1991 during the first Gulf War.
 In this case the subject was Saddam Hussein.
 I obtained one of these at the time, though I cannot now recall how I came by it.
 The writing is in Dutch and the Netherlands appears to have been the source of this version.